 - If you have already installed a previous version of the preconfigured PHP 7 package and want to upgrade it, all you have to do is to download the new version of the package and install it.
 No additional configuration has to be done in Abyss Web Server console.

-- If you have already installed a previous version of the preconfigured PHP 5 package and want to upgrade tpo PHP 7, we strongly recommend that you install it in its own directory.
-PHP 5 and PHP 7 are different and installing version 7 over 5 may result in a lot of errors.
+- If you have already installed a previous version of the preconfigured PHP 5 package and want to upgrade to PHP 7, we strongly recommend that you install it in its own directory.
+PHP 5 and PHP 7 are different and installing version 7 over 5 may cause many errors.

 PHP 7 Setup

 - If you are using Windows 7, 8, 8.1, 10, 11, 2008, 2012, 2016, 2019, or later on a 64-bit OS, download the preconfigured PHP 7.4.33 package (64-bit) for Windows.

 - If you are using Windows 7, 8, 8.1, 10, 2008 or later on a 32-bit OS, download the preconfigured PHP 7.4.33 package (32-bit) for Windows.

 - If you have an older operating system or if your scripts require an old version of PHP, pick the most suitable preconfigured package from our downloads page and follow the related instructions to declare it.